-Thanks the tetanus vaccine, cases of tetanus are rare in the United States and the developed world.
-The incidence of tetanus is much higher in less-developed countries.
+Thanks to the tetanus vaccine, cases of tetanus are rare in the United States and the developed world.
+The incidence of tetanus is much higher in less developed countries.
 Around a million cases occur worldwide each year.

 Signs and symptoms of tetanus may appear anytime from a few days to several weeks after tetanus bacteria enter your body through a wound.
 The average incubation period is seven to eight days.

 Common signs and symptoms of tetanus, in order of appearance, are:

 Other signs and symptoms may include:

 The bacteria that cause tetanus, Clostridium tetani, are found in soil, dust and animal feces.
 When they enter a deep flesh wound, spores of the bacteria may produce a powerful toxin, tetanospasmin, which actively impairs your motor neurons, nerves that control your muscles.
 The effect of the toxin on your motor neurons can cause muscle stiffness and spasms — the major signs of tetanus.

 In addition, certain factors are necessary for tetanus bacteria to proliferate in your body.
 These include:

 Tetanus cases have developed from the following types of injuries:

 Once tetanus toxin has bonded to your nerve endings it is impossible to remove.
 Complete recovery from a tetanus infection requires the growth of new nerve endings and can take up to several months.